mayjai/Chicago-Automated-Speed-Enforcement-Program/README.md

 <br/>

-## Decreasing Number of Violations vs. <br/> Increasing Number of Speed-Related Crashes
+## Finding 3: Decreasing Number of Violations vs. <br/> Increasing Number of Speed-Related Crashes

 I was curious about whether there's a relation between the number of violations and the number of speed-related traffic crashes. <br/>
 During the Data Exploration of Speed Camera Violation dataset, we found that there's an overall decreasing number of violation trend from 2014 to 2019.
 It would be useful to know whether the reduction of speed violation has actually helped reduce the number of speed-related traffic crash.